Foothill Freeway: Route description

 SR 210 presently has two distinct segments.
 The western segment consists of newer freeway, beginning at the east end of I-210 near San Dimas.
 SR 210 extends eastward, eventually paralleling Highland Avenue, as it continues through Fontana.
 It intersects I-15, an artery between Southern California and Nevada, about 10 mi before it meets with I-215 in San Bernardino.

 The segment east of I-215 is the former alignment of SR 30.
 This segment extends eastward to junctions with I-215, SR 259, SR 18, and SR 330 in Highland.
 SR 210 then curves southward and ends in a junction with I-10 in Redlands.

 Route 210 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered important to the country's economy, defense, and mobility by the Federal Highway Administration.
-Route 210 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation (CalTrans).
+Route 210 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation (Caltrans).
 Route 210 from Route 5 to Route 10 in Redlands is known as the Foothill Freeway, as named by Senate Concurrent Resolution 29, Chapter 128 in 1991.
+In 2023, the California State Legislature passed Assembly Bill 776, adding sections 101.19 and section 510 subsection (b) to the California Streets and Highways Code that authorizes Caltrans to either designate Route 210 as the "Southern California Native American Freeway" or work with the California Native American Heritage Commission and local governments to develop another name to honor tribal lands historically located along the freeway.